OGStudio/site-opengamestudio/en/news/2025-09_kotlin-cross.md

 need to run my own server with CORS proxy.
 I have neither money, nor time to do that at the moment, unfortunately.

-That's why, having stumpled upon the wall of reality once again, I have to
+That's why, having stumbled upon the wall of reality once again, I have to
-retreat: PSKOV will now be a Node.js application that generate sites locally.
+retreat: PSKOV will now be a Node.js application that generates sites locally.
 A user can manager Git himself.

 # September